top of page

 We run a range of programmes at Platt Hall, some are closed and run in partnership with key partners in the neighbourhood, some are for people living closest to the Hall and some are open to all.

-• Tours of the Hall on the first Tuesday of every month, 11am – 12noon.
-Meet staff, learn about the different uses of the Hall over time and see some of the collections stored at the Hall.
+• We host tours of the Hall on the first Tuesday of every month, 11am – 12noon.
+Meet staff, learn about the different uses of the building over time and see some of the collections housed here.

-We hold Open Afternoons around three times a year with activities for all ages.
+We hold Open Afternoons three times a year, at the weekend, with activities for all ages, including creative workshops, gardening, collections exploration and refreshments.

-• Come along to a weekly programme of activities for people who live in Fallowfield, Longsight, Moss Side and Rusholme.
+• We run a weekly programme of activities for people who live in Fallowfield, Longsight, Moss Side and Rusholme.

 Mondays in term time: Stay and Play for families with pre-school children